PALEOLITHIC ART MAGAZINE

 - the eye

-- nodules and pebbles of silex
+- flint nodules and pebbles

 - typology of the technology

-- the color in the inside of the stone
+- color inside of the stone

 - intentional portrait